go-air/pal/doc/pal.md

 For example, it may be used to create a sound dynamic call graph, or it may be used to detect or prove absence of null dereferences or buffer overflows.

-For a given input, gPal will operate according to the classical pattern of separating _constraint generation_ from solving.
+For a given input, pal will operate according to the classical pattern of separating _constraint generation_ from solving.
 While these may be interleaved when the input is additively incremental, their roles will be kept distinct and a common workflow will be that of a pass generating constraints followed by